mrtinhnguyen/Web3CMS/User_Feedback.md

   ## Validation Errors (Top of form)
   - Trigger: Click "Publish Article" with invalid form
-  - Shows: warning message in black box
+  - Shows: Error summary on top of page
   - Messages:
     - "Title is required"
     - "Content must be at least 50 characters"